stefanrieken/simple64/README.md

 (the 32x32, 16 colour screen memory, keyboard and entropy inputs), so that it can be tested against the examples already available from 6502asm.com .

-Once that works, the peripherals will be configurable, and we will at least add a character output device.
+The peripherals are configurable, so another setup can be created.

 Current status
 --------------

 In this initial setup, most non-stack-related opcodes are implemented.
-The test cases 'rainbow' and 'rainbow2' run, and likely correct.
+The test cases 'rainbow' and 'rainbow2' run and provide display results.
+(At the moment the display doesn't yet repaint properly.)